12.3 million: Iowa's victory over LSU is the most-watched women's college basketball game on record

 12.3 million: Iowa’s victory over LSU is the most-watched women’s college basketball game on record

-BRISTOL, Conn.
-(AP) — Caitlin Clark can claim another highlight — the most-watched women’s college basketball game on record.
+Caitlin Clark can claim another record — the most-watched women’s college basketball game in history.

+Iowa’s 94-87 victory over LSU in the Elite Eight of the women’s NCAA Tournament on Monday night averaged 12.3 million viewers on ESPN, according to Nielsen.
+That makes it one of the most-viewed games in any sport other than NFL football over the past year.

+Iowa-LSU outdrew all but one of the five games in last year’s NBA Finals, along with the clinching game of last year’s World Series (11.48 million).

 The viewership surpassed the 11.84 million who watched the 1983 NCAA championship game between Southern California and Louisiana Tech.
-LSU coach Kim Mulkey played for Louisiana Tech and was matched up against USC great Cheryl Miller in that game, which was won by the Trojans 64-58.
+LSU coach Kim Mulkey played for Louisiana Tech and was matched up against USC great Cheryl Miller in that game, which the Trojans won 64-58.

+It was also the most-watched men’s or women’s college basketball game ever on ESPN, more than doubling the prior largest audience.

+According to ESPN, the 2002 women’s national championship game between UConn and Oklahoma had the old mark at 5.68 million.
+ESPN’s most-watched men’s game was the 2008 regular-season matchup between Duke and North Carolina, which drew 5.61 million.

-The Hawkeyes’ 89-68 win over Colorado in Saturday’s regional semifinal game averaged 6.9 million viewers on ABC, making it the third most-viewed women’s tournament game since ESPN started carrying the tournament in 1996.
+The Hawkeyes’ 89-68 win over Colorado in Saturday’s regional semifinal averaged 6.9 million viewers on ABC.

-Iowa’s last five games on television have surpassed 3 million viewers, including the last three that have drawn at least 4.9 million.
+Iowa’s last five televised games have surpassed 3 million viewers, including the last three that have drawn at least 4.9 million.

+The 60 women’s tournament games are averaging 1.5 million, a 127% increase over last year.

 LSU’s victory over UCLA on Saturday, which preceded the Iowa game, averaged 3.8 million, the second most-watched Sweet 16 game on record.